heldana30/Building_ML_APIs_With_FastAPI/README.md

    pip install -r requirements.txt
    ```

-5. Build and run the Docker containers:
+5. Build and run the Docker containers in the root directory:

     ```sh
     docker-compose up --build